 These nine shelters average 7.4 miles apart.
 The largest gap of 15.1 miles is due to the Flatside Wilderness.

 One ‘complaint’ of the existing shelters is a lack of water sources nearby.
 Dependable water sources away from major roads are scarce on the ONRT as a whole.
-These shelter sites were chosen more for ease of access for construction purposes.
+These shelter sites were chosen for proper spacing and ability to deliver materials for construction.
+Water sources were used where possible.